GAAP: Generally Accepted Accounting Principles

 How GAAP Works

-For businesses filing periodic reports with the U.S. Securities and Exchange Commission (SEC), GAAP dictates how a company can recognize revenue and expenses and how information needs to be presented to shareholders in an audited report.
+For businesses filing periodic reports with the U.S. Securities and Exchange Commission (SEC), GAAP dictates how a company can recognize revenue and expenses and how information must be presented to shareholders in an audited report.
 It also standardizes the financial reporting process so that third parties can easily compare and contrast two GAAP-compliant companies or entities.

 GAAP incorporates three components to help eliminate misleading accounting and financial reporting practices:

-• 10 accounting principles
+• 10 GAAP accounting principles

 • Rules and standards issued by the FASB or GASB